-On December 14, 2012 the Toronto Stock Exchange closed with the Corporation's shares (ALC.TXS) trading at \$129.50 and reopened on December 17th with the shares trading at \$12.95, reflecting a stock dividend of nine shares for every one share held (10 for 1 split).
+On December 14, 2012 the Corporation issued a stock dividend of nine shares for every one share held (in effect, a 10 for 1 split).
 This share split was done to make the Corporation's shares more accessible to a broader group of retail investors.
-There has been considerable interest in the Corporation over the last few years and the Corporation wanted to take steps to make an investment in the common shares affordable to smaller investors, including its employees.
+There had been considerable interest in the Corporation over the last few years and the Corporation wanted to take steps to make an investment in the common shares affordable to smaller investors, including its employees.

-The arbitration hearing relating to the Corporation's cancellation (through a wholly-owned subsidiary) of the three shipbuilding contracts with Jiangxi Jiangzhou Union Shipbuilding Co.
+The arbitration hearing relating to the Corporation's cancellation (through a wholly-owned subsidiary) of three shipbuilding contracts with Jiangxi Jiangzhou Union Shipbuilding Co.
 Ltd. (JZU) took place in London, England in September 2012.
-Although the Arbitration Panel has not yet rendered a decision in this matter, the Corporation believes that during the Arbitration it was able to support its position that the cancellation of these contracts occurred within the permitted cancellation terms.
-Payments made to JZU in the amount of US\$35,370 are backed by refund guarantees issued by major Chinese banks.
-The Corporation's right to demand payment on the refund guarantees has been stayed pending the outcome of the arbitration.
+The Corporation's right to demand payment on the refund guarantees was stayed pending the outcome of the arbitration.

-In October of 2013 the Corporation took delivery of the first ship, named the Algoma Equinox in recognition of its role as the vanguard of the new fleet.
-The second ship in the class was launched at the shipyard in China on December 25, 2013 and three additional ships of the class (two of which will be owned by a third party but managed as part of the Corporation's dry-bulk fleet) are well advanced.
+In October of 2013, the Corporation took delivery of the Algoma Equinox.
+The second ship in the class was launched at the shipyard in China on December 25, 2013 and three additional ships of the class (two of which will be owned by a third party but managed as part of the Corporation's dry-bulk fleet) were well advanced.